MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M03L01_SharePoint.md

 ## High-level lab steps

-- Create a SharePoint list for Opportunites
+- Create a SharePoint list for Opportunities

 ## Prerequisites